seths22/Mute-Spotify-ads-on-Linux/README.md

-# Spotify Ads muter for Linux
+# Script to mute Spotify audio ads in Linux

 This is purely a bash script.

 Uses dbus, applicable for systems using PulseAudio.

-Starts Spotify client, and mutes ads with precise timing (will not remain mute into beginning of song)
+Starts Spotify client, and mutes ads with precise timing

 Requires Spotify client to be installed.
+If you are using the Flatpak version of spotify, replace the first line in run-spotify.sh with the following:
+`flatpak run com.spotify.Client > /dev/null 2>&1 &`

 ### Usage:

-To use just run `run_spotify.sh` and Spotify will start with the script running in the background
+Run the script `run_spotify.sh` and Spotify will start with the script running in a terminal.
+To exit, close the terminal (simply closing the Spotify client will leave the script running).